-- Submission of scores on the General Test portion of the Graduate Record Examination; test taken within last five years.
+- Optional: Submission of scores on the General Test portion of the Graduate Record Examination; test taken within last five years.
 GRE scores are not required for any program in educational psychology but may be submitted as supplemental material.

 - Undergraduate GPA of at least 3.0; graduate GPA of at least 3.5 required.